RaspberryPiFoundation/scratch-curriculum/en-GB/create-your-own-world/index.md

 ## Activity Checklist { .check }

-+ Add 2 more backdrops to your stage ('room2.png' and 'room3.png'), so that you have 3 backdrops in total.
-Make sure that they are in the right order - this will help you later.
++ Your project contains backdrops for additional rooms:

 	![screenshot](images/world-backdrops.png)

-+ You'll need a new variable called `room` {.blockdata}, to keep track of what room the player is in.
++ You'll need a new 'for all sprites' variable called `room` {.blockdata}, to keep track of what room the player is in.

 	![screenshot](images/world-room.png)